getarun/blender-chemicals/structures/README.md

 Be sure to have the "atoms.json" in the same directory where the pyton script file you call is located.

-#### All-In one:
+'#### All-In one:
-#!/bin/bash
+'#!/bin/bash '
-python ../format_converter/format_converter.py INPUTFILE.INFILETYPE INFILETYPE OUTFILETYPE > OUTPUTFILE.OUTFILETYPE
+'python ../format_converter/format_converter.py INPUTFILE.INFILETYPE INFILETYPE OUTFILETYPE > OUTPUTFILE.OUTFILETYPE '
-# rewrite python script file to match correct path and check existence of atoms.json
+'# rewrite python script file to match correct path and check existence of atoms.json '
-blender -P pythonscriptfile.py
+'blender -P pythonscriptfile.py '